ml4ai/tomcat/_sources/beginner_setup_instructions.md.txt

 any letters appearing as you type in your password - they will be hidden for privacy - so it is fine if it appears blank.
 Just type in your password normally and press the enter/return key on your keyboard.

+When you run the `run_session.sh` script, you might be asked to give the terminal permissions to control system events - this is so that the script can automatically make the Minecraft window full screen.
+Additionally, you might be asked for permissions to use the microphone and webcam - this is for recording audio and video of the player when the mission is running.